 The sandwich, the myth, the legend: The Popeyes chicken sandwich puts all other fast-food options to shame.
-After Popeyes locations across the country kept selling out of the new offering since its release on Monday, I had to try it myself—and I discovered it’s worth the hype.
+After Popeyes locations across the country kept selling out of the new offering since its release, I had to try it myself—and I discovered it's worth the hype.

 As The New Yorker explained, this is Popeyes' first sandwich option since the chain introduced the now-discontinued chicken po-boy in 2003.
 But the fact that it keeps selling out shows just how much demand there is for a new fried chicken sandwich at fast-food chains, even if Popeyes' competitors think otherwise.
 The Popeyes chicken sandwich is better than what you'd get at a sit-down restaurant, and for a fraction of the price.